 Component Purpose Terms and conditions Executive directors' fee and remuneration Compensate for the individual's experience, skills, duties, responsibilities and the contribution of the individual within the Company.
-1. internally consistent Benefits and Perquisites Provide value to the professional working life in relation to status, role complexity and grading. - STI Ensure executive directors' alignment with focus on the annual business plan as set by the Board. · LTI Achieve growth results in medium and long term and align executive directors' interests with the pursuit of the priority objective of sustainable creation of value for shareholders. achievement of the following performance targets:
+Fixed remuneration is: 1. internally consistent 2. externally competitive 3. reviewed periodically Benefits and Perquisites Provide value to the professional working life in relation to status, role complexity and grading.
+Benefits include health insurance, disability and life insurance, a directors' and officers' liability insurance (D&O), mobility allowance or travel expenses when appropriate, and employee benefits plans as offered at any given point.
+STI Ensure executive directors' alignment with focus on the annual business plan as set by the Board. · LTI Achieve growth results in medium and long term and align executive directors' interests with the pursuit of the priority objective of sustainable creation of value for shareholders. achievement of the following performance targets: 1.
+Adjusted EBIT/Net Sales matrix (70%)